Glendale Caltrans Accident & Injury Attorney

 California has its own pathway construction agency.
 This agency is called the California Department of Transportation, or more commonly referred to as “Caltrans.”
 Caltrans manages the state’s highway system, including the Expressway System and California Freeway.
 It is also involved in public transportation systems throughout California.

 Some car accidents are not induced by the drivers at all, but instead the conditions of the roads.
 In many cases, a falling objects or debris from Caltrans workers can cause drivers to crash.

 Did you suffer from a serious personal injury or was your loved one killed due to the negligence of the California Department of Transportation?
-If the answer is yes, then contact Yarian & Associates, APC to discuss your case.
+If the answer is yes, then contact Yarian Accident & Injury Lawyers, APC to discuss your case.

 Claims against Caltrans are filed with the Government Claims Program with the Office of Risk and Insurance Management in the Department of General Services.
 Our personal injury and wrongful death attorneys can help you formally demand compensation for your loss and file a lawsuit to settle your claims.

 Filing a claim against Caltrans can be incredibly intimidating.
 You need an attorney who is familiar with filing these suits.
 Contact Yarian Accident & Injury Lawyers, APC for an experienced personal injury lawyer who is well-versed in the process.
 Dial (844)291-1911 to contact a personal injury attorney today.

 The California Department of Transportation (Caltrans) is required to make constant repairs on roadways.
 This includes freeway and highway guardrail repairs.
 Caltrans is also responsible for replacing improperly installed or missing medians, setting up construction zones properly, and put up warnings to drivers for hazards like sinkholes or trenches.